DanceWorks Performing Arts

 Brynn Hofer began training in modern and ballet in Washington State at Isabelle’s Dance Time.
 Soon after, adding jazz, lyrical and partnering technique to her studies.
 Brynn attended Western Washington University under scholarship and received a BFA in Dance and choreography.
 She graduated with honors and was the recipient of the outstanding graduate of the year award.
 While in college she danced works by Penny Hutchinson, Susan Haines, Nolan Dennett, and Richard Merrell, as well as performing with the Mt.
 Vernon Opera.
 Brynn was selected two years in a row, to perform a restaged work by the Liz Geering dance company, from New York.
 In 2015, Brynn joined Polaris Dance Theater as a company member, and is excited to be a part of the Danceworks family!

 Alyssa started dancing at DanceWorks when she was three-years-old.
 At 16, she moved with her family to Seattle where she had the opportunity to experience other instructors’ styles of dance.
 She has had roles in the ballets “The Nutcracker,” “Alice in Wonderland,” and “Cinderella.”
-Alyssa is currently a student at Clark Community College where she is working toward her degree in Civil Engineering.
+Alyssa is currently at WSU Vancouver pursuing her degree in Childhood Education.

 Jennifer McKay – Tap